Hiring a Financial Analyst

 You want a fair opinion from third parties about your money:

 But here's the point: no matter how much you learn about investing, you will never be on equal terms with Wall Street.
-And no matter how much you learn about investing, you will always be human and, therefore, susceptible to making irrational decisions.
+And no matter how much you know about investing, you will always be human and, therefore, susceptible to making irrational decisions.